GypsyDangerous/Times-Tables/README.md

 I created this application by mapping N number of points around a circle of radius R, that N number of points is the modulo of the time tables.
-I then use a for loop to draw a line from point i to point i * multiplier % modulo. the times tables are layed out in a grid that fits within a 1920x1080 screen.
+I then use a for loop to draw a line from point i to point i * multiplier % modulo. the times tables are layed out in a grid that fits within a 16:9 screen. the number of columns and rows can be changed in the code, the current number of columns and rows is the max that can fit on a 16:9 screen.

 **What are times tables and how do they work?**